prestodb/presto/presto-docs/src/main/sphinx/connector/iceberg.rst

     CALL iceberg.system.rollback_to_snapshot('tpch', 'ctas_nation', 5837462824399906536);

-Now if we check the table again, we'll find the inserted new row no longer exists as we've rollbacked to the previous state.
+Now if we check the table again, we'll find that the newly inserted row no longer exists as we've rolled back to the previous state.

 .. code-block:: sql